Hubert Gordon Thompson

-Hubert Gordon Thompson (24 February 1878 Tranmere, United Kingdom – 13 Februaey 1953, Appledore) was an English surgeon, medical missionary, author, photographer, and explorer.
+Hubert Gordon Thompson (24 February 1878 Tranmere, United Kingdom – 13 February 1953, Appledore) was an English surgeon, medical missionary, author, photographer, and explorer.
 Thompson established a hospital in Kunming, China, that would eventually before a modern Children's Hospital.
 While working in Shanghai, he performed significant medical research as well as Red Cross wartime relief work.

 For his expedition in Tibet and Inner Mongolia, King George V presented Thompson with the Gill Memorial Award on behalf of the Royal Geographical Society.

-For his medical work in China, Thompson was awarded The Order of Brilliant Jade by President Chaing Kai Shek in 1941.
+For his medical work in China, Thompson was awarded The Order of Brilliant Jade by President Chiang Kai-shek in 1941.